fatyogi/epever-upower-tracer/README.md

 Monitoring EPsolar UPower and Tracer devices from Raspberry Pi with Python via RS-485
 ===================================================

-**EPSolar Tracer** AN/BN device have been around for a while so this is just another attempt to establish a good monitoring package.
+**EPSolar Tracer** AN/BN devices have been around for a while so this is just another attempt to establish a good monitoring package.

 **EPSolar UPower** hybrid inverters are great at what they do, however it is difficult to get them monitored if you have a Linux machine as they are still new and the protocol is not publicly available.
 Out of my communication with EPSolar I managed to obtain the list of registers and develop a UPower Python module.